-A note should probably be made about the flashy neon colors, for while they’re not anywhere near strobe light level, some may still find them a tad much.
-That said, coupled with the curved viewing area, they do certainly add to the overall ‘retro’ theme, enhancing the illusion that you’re playing on a 1970s arcade cabinet.
+A note should probably be made about the flashy neon colours, for while they’re not anywhere near strobe light level, some may still find them a tad much.
+That said, coupled with the curved viewing area, they certainly add to the overall ‘retro’ theme, enhancing the illusion that you’re playing on a 1970s arcade cabinet.
 If not for the fact that we’re in 2014 of course.
 Ah, if only time travel was possible.

 A game about playing old arcade games in a hotel in a small coastal town in South Africa.

 Anyway, assembled byte by byte (game by game?) for the MakeGame May pageant, I’d say this one’s almost more abstract than his Action Painting Pro.
-Not in a bad way though, as both are not only delightfully nonsensical, but also completely void of anything resembling a victory condition (wait, what?).
+Not in a bad way though, as both are not only delightfully nonsensical but also completely void of anything resembling a victory condition (wait, what?).

 Am I strange for enjoying such obscure games?
 Tell ya what, take Gonubie Hotel for a spin, then come back to answer that question.
 Be sure to watch out for asteroids!